New York tourist arrested after posting Hawaii beach photos

 A photo from two days ago with the location “Honolulu – Waikiki Beach” shows him carrying a surfboard on a beach.
 A photo from May 4 shows him wearing a mask in New York City’s Bryant Park.

 Lawmakers have been struggling with how to enhance enforcement of the quarantine as people keep arriving to Hawaii.
 On Thursday, 252 visitors and 318 residents arrived, according to the Hawaii Tourism Authority.
-During the same time last year, nearly 30,000 passenger arrived in the tourism-dependent state daily.
+During the same time last year, nearly 30,000 passengers arrived in the tourism-dependent state daily.

+For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough.
+For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, and death.